Skip to content

 by Crawford Moore 15 Jul 2024

-A turntable cartridge, or phono cartridge, is a key component of your record player.
-It's that small device attached to the end of the tonearm, where the stylus (or needle) is housed.
-Its job is to read the grooves of a vinyl record, converting the physical vibrations into an electrical signal that ultimately becomes the sound you hear through your speakers.
+A turntable cartridge, also called a phono cartridge, is mounted at the end of the tonearm.
+The stylus, sometimes called the needle, rides through the grooves of a vinyl record.
+The cartridge then turns those physical vibrations into an electrical signal that ultimately becomes the music you hear through your speakers.

 A Deep-Dive Into Different Types of Cartridges

 Understanding the key differences between moving magnet and moving coil cartridges can significantly influence the sound quality and overall experience of your vinyl playback.
-Let's take a closer look at these two types of cartridges.
+Both designs can sound excellent, but they differ in output level, stylus replacement, phono preamp requirements, and long-term ownership.

 Image shows a turntable cartridge on a vinyl record.